Crown Him ~ Old or New Hymn, the Same King

 Perhaps ’you’re heading to work and remember you left the report on the table at home, so you rush through the already slow traffic back to the house.
-Now in full recognition of our senses as the coffee, you may have had, has kicked in.
-It has already allowed for your heart rate to increase waking you to the routine of our day.
+Now in full recognition of our senses as the coffee you may have had, has kicked in.
+It has already allowed for your heart rate to increase, waking you to the routine of your day.
 But it has happened, life! ’You’re now impatient with the older couple in the vehicle in front of you that are heading to the doctor’s appointment hours ahead of schedule so they will not be late.

 The frustration mounts when you come upon the school zone you were once so grateful for as they protect our children.
-But, you are late, and now unsettled by the fact that the light is blinking 15 mph children are already in the building.
-You are also keenly aware of the proficient police car that is notably placed in the zone to be observant of impatient motorists.
+But, you are late and now unsettled because the light is blinking 15 mph children are already in the building.
+You are also keenly aware of the proficient police car that is notably placed in the zone to observe impatient motorists.
 With this little mishap, everything has gone to a ’snail’s pace, and the only reason we can see that this would happen is for our demise and torture.
 Not once are you thinking this is for the glorification of our God?

 Now, this is just an example of one distraction, and you could add any number of cases here.
 Perhaps it was a lack of communication with a child as they headed off to school.
-It may have been words that were not clarified the day before with a friend, spouse, or parent.
+It may have been words that did not clarify the day before with a friend, spouse, or parent.

 As sure as I am of these feelings of frustration, anger, even the desire to give up, I am also convinced of one more thing.
 I know that as a Christian, your heart may have been under attack by any number of distractions or deterrents.
-But desires of your heart, if indeed you have asked Him there, are always to return to Him.
-I know that we are not perfect we are not perfect we are not perfect at the moment of any frustration, we are not perfect, and we make mistakes.
+If indeed you have asked Him there, desires of your heart are always to return to Him.
+I know that we are not perfect we are not perfect we are not perfect at the moment of any frustration and we make mistakes.